syncfusion-content/blazor-docs/blazor/signature/user-interaction.md

 # User Interactions in Blazor Signature component

-The Signature component supports various interaction like Undo, Redo, Clear, Disabled, and ReadOnly.
+The [Blazor Signature](https://www.syncfusion.com/blazor-components/blazor-signature) component supports various interaction like Undo, Redo, Clear, Disabled, and ReadOnly.
 Every changes occurred in signature can be taken as a snap and saved to collection for handling the above user interactions.

 ## Undo